-Below, Tim Davie, CEO of BBC Worldwide, the commercial wing of the BBC, explains why the UK creative industries are well placed for future growth.
+Below, Tim Davie, CEO of BBC Studios (and formerly head of BBC Worldwide), explains why the UK creative industries are well placed for future growth at home and overseas.

-2. the UK is An Originator and amplifier of global Trends
+2. the UK is A source and HUB for global Trends

 The UK has a unique combination of strengths in media, culture and education which enable it to create and transmit trends and influence.
-The UK was ranked number two on the 2016 Soft Power rankings, and third by the 2015 Anholt-GfK Roper Nation Brands Index which records the value of the positive perceptions consumers worldwide have of individual countries.
+The UK was ranked number one on the 2018 Portland Soft Power 30 Index, with London consistently topping the Global Power Cities Index.

 The UK is seen by trend forecasters as a key market; if trends do not take root in the UK, they are unlikely to be considered truly global.

 There are also specific financial incentives to invest in the UK's creative sector.
-For example, there are tax reliefs which allow productions to access a rebate of up to 25% of qualifying expenditure in the film, high-end television and animation sectors.
-In direct relation to this, the government is also matching industry funding into the skills of the workforce through the Skills Investment Fund.
-This approach has greatly benefited the British film industry, with inward investment directly contributing £10 billion to the UK economy over the last 10 years and encouraging some of the global television industry's most exciting programmes, such as Game of Thrones, to head to the UK.
+For example, there are tax reliefs which allow productions to access a rebate of up to 25 per cent of qualifying expenditure in the film, high-end television, animation and games sectors.
+This approach has greatly benefited the British film industry, with inward investment directly contributing £10 billion to the UK economy over the last 10 years and encouraging some of the global television industry's most exciting programmes, such as Game of Thrones, to film in the UK.

-According to the World University rankings produced by Times Higher Education and Thomson Reuters, the UK has seven out of the top 50 universities in the world, with London considered by PwC the global capital of higher education.
+According to the World University rankings produced by Times Higher Education, the UK has three of the world's top 10 universities, with London considered by PwC the global capital of higher education.

 5. Innovation nation

-The UK is an innovation-driven economy: between 2000 and 2009, more than 60% of productivity growth came from innovation.
+The UK is an innovation-driven economy.
+Between 2000 and 2009, more than 60 per cent of productivity growth came from innovation.
 From fashion to film, architecture to advertising, UK creatives have a well-earned reputation for challenging conventions and embracing the new with professionalism and flair.

-London is the acknowledged tech start-up capital of europe with other start-up clusters in Cambridge, north west England, and Scotland.
+The UK - led by London - is the acknowledged tech start-up capital of europe.
+Other start-up clusters in Cambridge, north west England, and Scotland.
 You can find a visualisation of the UK's creative economy, provided by Nesta, here.